 The last is to reach out to the manufacturer if nothing is listed online or in the packaging, do make sure to have your tent’s product number handy.

 This is an excellent way to get an answer if stakes do come with it and also find out any other information that you may need about the setup and use of the tent.

 There are a vast array and types of stakes, or tent peg as some call them, that are available and each can serve specific needs or functions.

-We will go over some of the more popular types that are available and what they can do for you, but do make sure to do your own research on what is best for the specific conditions in which you will be camping.
+We will go over some of the more popular types available and what they can do for you, but do make sure to do your research on what is best for the specific conditions in which you will be camping.

 Groundhog Stakes (Y-Beam)

-The Groundhog stake is an all-purpose aluminum stake that has a distinctive shape that helps it to grip nearly any type of loose soil, sand, or dirt.
+The Groundhog stake is an all-purpose aluminum stake with a distinctive shape that helps it grip nearly any type of loose soil, sand, or dirt.